mlip-cmu/s2023/assignments/I2_requirements.md

 The assignment is worth 100 points.
 For full credit, we expect:

 * [ ] 10 points: Goals are listed and appropriately grouped.
 There is at least one goal for each of the four categories of goals.
 The goals relate to the scenario and are reasonably complete.
 * [ ] 10 points: A measure is provided for each goal.
-Each measure is clearly described in the 3-step method of metric-data-operationalization with enough detail that somebody could independently conduct measurement.
+Each measure is clearly described in the 3-step method of measure-data-operationalization with enough detail that somebody could independently conduct measurement.
 * [ ] 10 points: Environment entities and machine components relevant to the scenario are listed.
 The machine components include at least one AI component that performs image recognition.
 * [ ] 10 points: A single selected requirement (REQ) is clearly stated.
 The requirements mention only phenomena in the world.
 It relates to a system goal discussed in Section 1.
 * [ ] 10 points: Environmental assumptions (ASM) are clearly stated.
 All stated assumptions relate to phenomena in the world or map those to shared phenomena accessibly by the machine.